 Click here to learn more about registering for classes the first year.

 Each year, the Honors College selects a book as the Honors Common Book, which all freshmen read, along with faculty and staff.
-The 2017 Honors Common Book is Orphan Train, by Christina Baker Kline.
+The 2017/18 Honors Common Book is Orphan Train, by Christina Baker Kline.
 The story of an unlikely friendship between an elderly woman-an orphan train rider from the early 20th century-and a foster youth, Orphan Train addresses issues of identity, family, and the ways in which the past impacts our futures.
-Christina Baker Kline will be on campus September 24-26, and her visit will culminate with a public lecture on Tuesday, Sept.
-26, at 7:00 p.m. in Moody Concert Hall.

-Since the publication of Orphan Train, the author has written a final chapter, which is available in new editions of the book.
+Since the publication of Orphan Train, the author has written an additional chapter, which is available in new editions of the book.
 Click here to read “Vivian’s Choice.”

 The Residential College allow students to have access to educational programs and extra-curricular activities exclusive to the Honors College.
 The Honors community includes the entire Ridgecrest community, including North, South, East, and West, which forms the center of the University’s tightly-knit Honors community.
 Honors Housing also includes select space within Paty Hall and Blount Hall, which offer different housing styles at different costs.